pranav-ganesh/tp/docs/DeveloperGuide.md

 3. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a contact

-1. Deleting a person while all persons are being shown
+1. Deleting a contact while all contacts are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all contacts using the `list` command.
+Multiple contacts in the list.

    2. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No contact is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 2. _{ more test cases …​ }_

-### Filtering persons
+### Filtering contacts

-1. Filtering all persons
+1. Filtering all contacts

     1. Test case: `filter gender`<br>
-       Expected: All persons are displayed, sorted by gender.
+       Expected: All contacts are displayed, sorted by gender.

     2. Test case: `filter called 1`<br>
-       Expected: Sort persons based on whether they are called.
-Only the first person is displayed.
+       Expected: Sort contacts based on whether they are called.
+Only the first contact is displayed.

     3. Test case: `filter called 0`<br>
-       Expected: Persons are not filtered.
+       Expected: Contacts are not filtered.
 Error details shown in the status message.
 Status bar remains the same.

     4. Test case: `filter address 0`<br>
-       Expected: Persons are not filtered.
+       Expected: Contacts are not filtered.
 Error details shown in the status message.
 Status bar remains the same.

     5. Other incorrect delete commands to try: `filter`, `filter x` (where x is an invalid category), `filter y z`,`...` (where y is a valid category but z is less than or equal to zero)<br>